 Arriving in a new city can be overwhelming.
-In Calgary, there are many resources and services to assist newcomers, community and immigrant serving organizations to help you settle, and a variety of culturally diverse organizations who can help if you’re new to Canada.
+In Calgary, there are many resources and services to assist newcomers, community and immigrant serving organizations to help you settle.

 Our newcomers guide to Calgary also provides important information for new residents in an easy to download and print format.